Lucas Elliot Eberl: Acting career

+Eberl started his acting career in the Colorado theater, performing on many stages including at the Denver Center Theater Company, Denver Civic Theater, Arvada Center for the Arts and Humanities, Boulder's Dinner Theatre, and several others.

-Eberl's long list of film acting credits include a lead role in Tim Burton's Planet of the Apes, with Mark Wahlberg, Tim Roth, Helena Bonham Carter; Phantoms, with Ben Affleck and Peter O'Toole; and Lost In the Pershing Point Hotel, with John Ritter; A Painted House based on John Grisham's novel, with Logan Lerman, Scott Glenn, Robert Sean Leonard, and Melinda Dillon, directed by Alfonso Arau; and in Clint Eastwood's Letters from Iwo Jima with Ken Watanabe; Larry Clark's Marfa Girl 2; Miguel Nunes' You See the Moon, Final Recourse with Chaz Palminteri and Teri Polo and the cult teen comedy Getting that Girl.
+Eberl's long list of film acting credits include a lead role in Tim Burton's Planet of the Apes, with Mark Wahlberg, Tim Roth, Helena Bonham Carter; Phantoms, with Ben Affleck and Peter O'Toole; and Lost In the Pershing Point Hotel, with John Ritter; A Painted House based on John Grisham's novel, with Logan Lerman, Scott Glenn, Robert Sean Leonard, and Melinda Dillon, directed by Alfonso Arau; and in Clint Eastwood's Letters from Iwo Jima with Ken Watanabe; Larry Clark's Marfa Girl 2; Miguel Nunes' You See the Moon, Final Recourse with Chaz Palminteri and Teri Polo, the cult teen comedy Getting that Girl, and Marcela Jacobina's Nobody with Carloto Cotta.

+Luke Eberl portrayed the poet, playwright, novelist and critic Algernon Charles Swinburne in 2024's The Worst Man In London directed by Rodrigo Areias and produced by Paulo Branco which screened as an official selection in the Big Screen Competition at 2024 International Film Festival Rotterdam with a cast that also includes Albano Jerónimo, Edgar Morais, Edward Ashley, Simon Paisley Day, Scott Coffey and Carmen Chaplin.

+Rodrigo Areias' The Worst Man in London.
 He won the award for Best Actor in a Short Film at the prestigious Method Fest for his performance in Aaron Himelstein's Sugar Mountain.
-Luke has also had guest starring roles on many television series including Cold Case, Judging Amy, Boston Public, Touched by an Angel, ER, and Big Love as well as a recurring role as Daniel Gibson on the Netflix series Daredevil.
+Luke has also had guest starring roles on many television series including Cold Case, Judging Amy, Boston Public, Touched by an Angel, ER, and Big Love as well as a recurring role as Daniel Gibson on the Netflix series Daredevil and voicing several characters on the Disney Channel series Fillmore!

-Eberl can be next seen in Victoria Mahoney's Chalk, Marcela Jacobina's Nobody with Carloto Cotta and Rodrigo Areias' The Worst Man in London.
+Eberl's upcoming projects include Victoria Mahoney's Chalk and the RTP series Lugar 54.